shubechavan/dreamscaperealty/README.md

 # Dreamscape Realty

 A responsive real estate website that allows users to browse, purchase, and manage properties with an admin portal for property management.
-The project is built using **Node.js**, **Express**, **MongoDB**, and **JWT** authentication and features CRUD operations for properties.
+The project is built using **Node.js**, **Express**, **MongoDB**, **JWT** authentication, and **ReactJS** for the frontend.
+It features CRUD operations for properties, a responsive design, and user/admin authentication.

 ## Table of Contents